Florence Nsubuga: Career

 She began her career in 1996, at Uganda Electricity Distribution Company Limited (UEDCL), as a graduate trainee.
 When Umeme acquired the electricity distribution concession from UEDCL, she went with Umeme.
 Over the years, she was promoted until her appointment to the COO position in 2012.
 On the way to the top, she has served in various roles, including as (a) Delivery Controller (b) Regional Manager for Kampala East and (c) Outage Manager.
 In her capacity as COO of Umeme, she supervises 600 employees directly and another 1,000 people indirectly.

+In February 2024, she left Umeme Limited and was appointed as CEO of Berkeley Energy Uganda.

 Other responsibilities

 She is a married mother of two daughters, Sanyu and Suubi.
 In 2015, she won the Outstanding Woman in Energy - 2015 African Utility Week Award.
+She sits on the boards of BRAC Uganda Bank Limited and Jubilee Life Insurance Company (Uganda) Limited.